• Introduction of living environment of each station

 Changes in living environment due to redevelopment and population change

-In recent years, Chiba Prefecture's cityscape has been changing rapidly due to urban development and redevelopment.
+In recent years, Chiba Prefecture has seen rapid changes in its cityscape due to urban development and redevelopment.

 For example, while redevelopment has led to an increase in commercial facilities, new issues have also emerged, such as overcrowding, traffic congestion, and a lack of daycare centers.
-Furthermore, population growth has disrupted the balance of local communities, and there has been an increase in complaints that people are "treated like outsiders" and that "there is a high probability of trouble with neighbors."
+Furthermore, population growth has disrupted the balance of local communities, leading to an increasing number of complaints that residents are treated like outsiders and are prone to trouble with their neighbors.

 Although these changes may appear positive at first glance, they often have a negative impact on livability.